pbedadham/argocd/README.md

 ```

 # Git Repository Hierarchy
 Folder structure below is used in this project.
-You are free to change it.
 ```
 argocd
 ├── argocd-install           # ArgoCD installation